Baltimore Taxi Accidents

 Personal Injury Protection is no-fault insurance that comes with every car insurance policy in Maryland, unless the person who bought the insurance signs a written waiver declining the coverage.

 This is no-fault insurance that covers the first $2,500 in out-of-pocket expenses (medical bills, lost wages, etc.) as a result of a collision.
 You can purchase more, but $2,500 is the required minimum unless waived.

 But here’s the catch.
 Taxis are not defined as “motor vehicles” under Maryland’s PIP law, so taxis are not required to have PIP coverage.
 Our law firm has never had a case where a taxi was covered by PIP insurance.
 However, just like with underinsured motorist coverage, you may still be entitled to PIP either through your own insurance or as a resident relative.

-For self-insured entities, it can be very difficult to reach a settlement, since it is their own money they are spending.
-They tend to be reluctant to make a decent settlement offer, which makes it more likely that a lawsuit will be needed to resolve the case.Hring a Lawyer for Your Taxi Accident in Baltimore
+For self-insured entities, it can be very difficult to reach a settlement.
+It is their own money they are spending.
+They tend to be reluctant to make a decent settlement offer, which makes it more likely that a lawsuit will be needed to resolve the case.Hiring a Lawyer for Your Taxi Accident in Baltimore

 If you have been injured in a Baltimore City taxi crash, please feel free to contact our experienced car crash advocates at 800-553-8082 or get a free consultation.

 1 South St, #2450